Before you start

 You will need to give the sheriff a copy of your court papers, which will include a copy of:

-- Form CH-120 (leave blank- this is for the other side to complete if they want to)
+- Form DV-120 (leave blank- this is for the other side to complete if they want to )

-Check page 2 of form CH-109 to see if the judge ordered you to serve any other forms on the other side.
+There will be other forms, if you asked for child custody or support.
+Check page 2, of form DV-109 to see if the judge ordered you to serve any other forms on the other side.

 The sheriff may have paperwork that you need to fill out, too.
 If you need help completing forms, you may want to bring someone with you when you go to the sheriff’s office.